-If you have overdraft protection on your account and your account goes negative, the bank will cover certain payments for you.
-Assume you try to spend $100 with your debit card but you don’t have $100 in your checking account (or the funds are in your account but not yet available for spending).
-The bank might still approve the payment, and simply expect that you pay back the $100 later.
+If you have overdraft protection on your account and your balance goes negative, the bank will cover certain payments for you.
+Say you need to spend $100 with your debit card but you don’t have $100 in your checking account, or maybe you have the funds in your account but they're not yet available for spending.

-Of course, there are limits.
-You’ll find different limits on the dollar amount that an overdraft protection plan will cover.
-Also, you may have your privileges revoked if you frequently write checks in excess of your available balance.
+You’ll find banks place different limits on the dollar amount that their overdraft protection plan covers.
+Also, you may have the privilege revoked if you frequently write checks in excess of your available balance.

 The Cost of Overdraft Protection

 Banks don't typically offer overdraft protection for free.
 They charge fees partly to keep you from abusing the service, and because it creates a source of revenue for the bank.
 Make sure you understand the potential charges before adding an overdraft protection feature to your account.
 The charge will typically be similar to the bank's Non-Sufficient-Funds fee.

 Next, you may incur interest costs.
 Depending on your overdraft protection plan, the amount of your overdraft might be considered a “loan.”
 In that case, the bank charges interest until you repay.
 This option, known as an overdraft line of credit, is usually less expensive than paying a flat fee for each overdraft that hits your account.